FerjaniMY/Quantum_Computing_resources/README.md

 - [QuTiP](http://qutip.org/docs/latest/index.html) - Quantum toolbox in Python for simulating dynamics of open quantum systems.
 - [Q#](https://docs.microsoft.com/en-gb/quantum/?view=qsharp-preview) - Microsoft quantum development kit and Q# programming language.

-## #Quantum Network Simulators
+## Quantum-Network-Simulators
-_ [Netsquid](https://netsquid.org/) - The Network Simulator for Quantum Information using Discrete events (NetSquid) is a software tool for the modelling and simulation of scalable quantum networks developed at QuTech
+- [Netsquid](https://netsquid.org/) - The Network Simulator for Quantum Information using Discrete events (NetSquid) is a software tool for the modelling and simulation of scalable quantum networks developed at QuTech
-_ [Simulaqron] (http://www.simulaqron.org/) - SimulaQron is an application level simulator for a quantum internet that allows you to program your own quantum internet applications.
+- [Simulaqron](http://www.simulaqron.org/) - SimulaQron is an application level simulator for a quantum internet that allows you to program your own quantum internet applications.
 Explore how to realize software for a quantum internet connecting local quantum processors by quantum communication, and develop your own libraries and software engineering concepts suitable for a quantum internet.
 ## Blogs

 - [Algorithmic Assertions](http://algassert.com/) - About quantum computing and computing in general by Craig Gidney - a member of Google Quantum Computing Team.